 Puerto Rican Sharp-shinned Hawks don't migrate, nor are they found anywhere beyond their island stronghold, in habitat depleted by human land use.
 The hawks depend entirely on the dense mountain forests of this Caribbean island for nesting and hunting.
-Like Sharp-shinned Hawks on the American mainlands, they are agile fliers, but they're smaller and have brighter plumage.
+Like Sharp-shinned Hawks on the American mainland, they are agile fliers, but they're smaller and have brighter plumage.

-Of the 19 hardy survivors, nearly all are paired; but despite being well into the 2018 breeding season, only one pair is building a nest or showing signs of egglaying.
-Their chance of success is extremely low.
 Hurricane Maria decimated the forests, actually stripping the leaves off the relatively few trees left standing.
 The majority of mature trees were blown down, uprooted, or snapped off, leaving only palm trees and tree ferns.
-Without foliage, any nestlings that might hatch won't be sheltered from heat, rain, or predators.
+Without foliage, nestlings don't have shelter from heat, rain, or predators.
+Given the scale of devastation in Puerto Rico, we estimate full recovery of the forest could take up to 20 years.

 Even adult birds are subject to starvation because their main prey-small birds like tanagers, warblers, and vireos-also depend on adequate forest habitat.
-In such difficult conditions, it's unlikely that any of the remaining Sharp-shinned Hawks are healthy enough to breed successfully.

-Our first step will be providing supplemental food to prevent starvation and enable the surviving hawks to lay eggs.
-As eggs appear-hopefully this spring we'll carefully move them into incubators to hatch in a secure, climate-controlled conservation breeding facility on the island.
-Since these hawks normally produce a second set of eggs if the first set is lost, we'll be able to raise chicks in the safety of our facility without compromising the wild parents' success.
-The young we raise, ideally 5-10 adult pairs, can produce future young for release as nearby forests are restored by local partners.
-Given the scale of devastation in Puerto Rico's forests, we estimate a full recovery could take up to 20 years.
+With such difficult conditions, our first act was to provide supplemental food so the remaining Sharp-shinned Hawks could become healthy enough to breed.
+As eggs appeared last spring we carefully moved some into incubators to hatch in a secure, climate-controlled breeding facility on the island.
+Since these hawks normally produce a second set of eggs if the first set is lost, we were able to raise chicks in the safety of our facility without compromising the wild parents' success.
+We raised and released six young as the wild pairs raised only two.
 Few organizations have the expertise or resources to respond to an emergency of this scope, but The Peregrine Fund has returned numerous raptor species from the brink.
-We expect to learn a great deal in Puerto Rico.
+We expect to learn a great deal in Puerto Rico and have already achieved a new milestone with our first-ever release of an Accipiter.
 This rescue operation will hone our skills for a future of extreme weather and ever more threatened island species.
 Ridgway's Hawk

 When The Peregrine Fund began investigating the Ridgway's Hawk, only about 300 remained.
 This charismatic species' habitat was lost to human development, restricting the remnant population to the small Los Haitises National Park on the northeastern coast of the Dominican Republic.
 A single forest fire, virus, or hurricane could have caused its extinction in the blink of an eye.
 A closer look revealed a daunting collection of threats, requiring us to dig deeper than ever for creative solutions...

-In 2017 we recorded 123 pairs of Ridgway's Hawks raising 106 young in Los Haitises National Park.
-We relocated 25 young to Puntacana Resort.
-Since 2013, 22 wildhatched young have fledged at Puntacana.
+The Peregrine Fund In 2018, we recorded 134 pairs of Ridgway's Hawks raising 142 young in Los Haitises National Park.
+We located 19 wild pairs of hawks in the released population at Puntacana Resort.
+Since 2013, 32 wildhatched young have fledged at Puntacana.
 We trained six new volunteer field technicians, raising our local workforce to 23.